rnackman/wordlist-passphrase-generator/README.md

 **I have absolutely no affiliation with EFF.
 But I do think they do important work well, and I hope you will consider [donating to them](https://supporters.eff.org/donate/button).**

+### Next Steps
+- Allow user to select from a variety of wordlists.

 ## Installation
 ```bash
 pip install wordlist_passphrase_generator